Abdellah-Bounafaa/Abdellah-Bounafaa/README.md

 *   🌍  I'm based in Fez, Morocco
 *   ✉️  You can contact me at [contact@abdellahbounafaa.online](mailto:contact@abdellahbounafaa.online)
-*   🤝  I'm open to collaborating on Fullstack projects
+*   🤝  I'm open to contributing to open-source projects.

   ## 🛠️ Skills